-Retiring early is one thing, but maintaining it also takes a little bit of discipline and planning.
+Early retirement is one thing, but maintaining it also takes a little bit of discipline and planning.
 Here are a few tips to guarantee that you stay on track with your goals!

 Use the 4% rule investment strategy

 As mentioned earlier, if you’re looking for a good estimate of how much you can safely withdraw on your investments, you can assume a withdrawal rate of 4% based on the 4% rule described above.

 Live within your means

 Depending on your spending habits, this one could be hard or easy.
 The key is to remember to live within your means – always.
-A little splurge here and there is completely within reason but living beyond what your nest-egg can afford you is a recipe for re-joining the workforce halfway through retirement.
+A little splurge here and there is completely within reason but living beyond what your nest egg can afford you is a recipe for re-joining the workforce halfway through retirement.

-There are various tricks and tips you can use to regulate your spending some of which include automating all your spending, sticking to a budget, and redesigning your lifestyle choices.
+There are various tricks and tips you can use to regulate your spending, some of which include automating all your spending, sticking to a budget, and redesigning your lifestyle choices.
 Instead of splurging on foreign vacations to expensive locations, why not explore local destinations or travel hack your way through international travel?
 Your wallet will thank you for it.

 Continue to generate income doing what you love on your own terms

 The way that we work has fundamentally changed.
 Back in our parents' day, people would do work to put food on the table.
 Nowadays, people look for work they find rewarding.
 The beauty of early retirement is that you can truly continue to generate income doing what you love on your own terms.

 Maintain a budget in retirement

-Early retirement is not a far-fetched idea regardless of your income and age.
-However, in order to achieve it, it's important to first set the intention and adjust your mindset for the journey ahead towards achieving your dream.
+Early retirement is not a far-fetched idea, regardless of your income and age.
+However, to achieve it, it's important to first set the intention and adjust your mindset for the journey ahead towards achieving your dream.